drunderscore/StrongPersistentData/README.md

     // This will correspond to the key "myplugin:better_health" void betterHealth(int value);

     // This is a remover.
-It starts with "remove", has a void return type, and zero parameters.
+It starts with "remove", has a void return value, and zero parameters.
     // This will remove the key from the container.
     // This will correspond to the key "myplugin:better_health" void removeBetterHealth();